tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 }
 ```

-Having a mechanism of pushing tasks in the queue, we now need a way to start executing them concurrently.
-We are going to do this by using the concept of `executors`, where each executor is just an async function launched in parallel and responsible to execute any available task pushed in the queue.
+Having a mechanism to push tasks in the queue, we now need a way to start executing them concurrently.
+We are going to do this by using the concept of `executors`, where each executor is just an async function launched in parallel and responsible to execute available tasks pushed in the queue.
 Each executor should terminate only after there is no tasks left to be pushed into the queue and the queue is empty of tasks.
 As with the `next` function each executor should run as long there are tasks to be invoked.
+Reasonably the number of executors is expected to be equal to the concurrency limit.

 ```javascript
 async function execution (tasks, input, concurrency) {